dataiku/dss-visual-edit/docs/sample-project-join-companies.md

 ### Usage of the plugin's Visual Webapp component

-* Set up the webapp:
+* Set up the webapp (You can find screenshots in the [Getting started guide](https://dataiku.github.io/lca/get-started)):
   * Create new Visual Webapp and edit its settings:
     * The dataset to edit is `matches_uncertain`.
     * `id_companies_ext` is an editable column and is set to be a "linked record" (linking to the `id` column of `companies_ext`).
 It contains values set from the Fuzzy Join but also missing values (when no match was found).